 \subsubsection{Effectiveness of Adaptive Redundancy Algorithm}

-To verify the effectiveness of the adaptive redundancy algorithm, we compare the communication time and the inter-client communication traffic between \sys with static redundancy and with adaptive redundancy.
+To evaluate adaptive redundancy algorithm, we compare \sys under static vs.\ adaptive redundancy in terms of communication time and inter-client traffic.
+We set $\lambda=1.2$ by default.

 For the global topology, Figure~\ref{fig:com-time-aws} shows that the communication time of \sys with the adaptive redundancy is 11\% lower than the time of \sys with static redundancy.
 In addition, the adaptive redundancy algorithm reduces communication traffic between clients.
-Table~\ref{table:traffic-dynamic} shows the average ingress and egress traffic for all clients and the individual ingress and egress traffic for servers under both static and dynamic redundancy.
-The results show that the dynamic mechanism reduces inter-client communication traffic by 6\%.
-For the North America topology, Figure~\ref{fig:com-time-all} shows that the communication time is similar for both schemes because there is less network heterogeneity and fluctuations.
-The adaptive redundancy algorithm dynamically adjusts the redundancy level downward, resulting in up to a 25\% reduction in inter-client communication traffic.
+Table~\ref{table:traffic-dynamic} presents the average ingress and egress traffic for all clients, as well as the individual ingress and egress traffic for servers, under both static and dynamic redundancy.
+The results indicate that the dynamic mechanism reduces inter-client communication traffic by 6\%.
+For the North America topology, Figure~\ref{fig:com-time-all} shows that the communication time is comparable between the two schemes due to lower network heterogeneity and fewer fluctuations.
+The adaptive redundancy algorithm reduces the redundancy level dynamically, achieving up to a 25\% decrease in inter-client communication traffic.